CAF Cup: History

 The tournament was founded in 1992 and modeled after the European UEFA Cup.
 Trophy was named after Moshood Abiola, a Nigerian businessman, publisher and politician and the first Director of Sports in independent Nigeria.

 The CAF Cup was the idea of the past CAF president, Issa Hayatou who successfully made 1992 the year of African football.
-The competition was initiated soon after the successful 1992 African Cup of Nations in which twelve finalists participated in the competition for the first time in the history of the African competition.
+The competition started soon after the successful 1992 African Cup of Nations in which twelve finalists participated in the competition for the first time in the history of the African competition.
 31 teams participated in the CAF Cup's first edition, and the Nigerian club Shooting Stars F.C. were the first to hold the cup after defeating the Ugandan Villa SC in the final.

 The trophy became an absolute property of JS Kabylie who have won it outright following their third successive win in 2002 being the one and only team in Africa who is able to show the trophy in his trophy room.

 The Moroccan club Raja CA was the last to hold the trophy in 2003 defeating the Cameroonian Cotonsport de Garoua in the final.

 In 2004, the CAF Cup was merged with the African Cup Winners' Cup, and was renamed the CAF Confederation Cup, again following the European example of the UEFA Europa League.

+However, the historical record of this competition's honours was not carried over into the new competition, unlike UEFA, which integrated the historical records of the former UEFA Cup into the new competition following its merger with the European Cup Winners' Cup.